 Are You Exposed To Emotional Violence At Work?

 It is the understatement of understatements to say there is way too much violence in our world — terrorism, violent crimes and the all-too-many horrors in-between.
-There is also far too much internal violence within today’s workplace spreading stress, demoralization and many “costs.”
+There is also far too much emotional violence within today’s workplace spreading stress, demoralization and many other “costs.”
 Law firms are not excluded, unfortunately.

 As a legal consultant/coach, I have witnessed that even the smallest amount of emotional violence – even by just one person – can be doing enormous and widespread harm to many.
 By the way — it really doesn’t matter what it’s called – bullying, emotional violence, harassment ….. it’s still real and very dangerous.